-You don’t need to ask all 65 of these premarital questions before marrying your fiance, but you should at least talk about these topics while you’re engaged.
-Don’t make the mistake of getting so wrapped up in wedding plans that you forget to plan your marriage!
+You don’t need to ask all 65 of these premarital questions before getting married, but you should at least talk about these topics while you’re engaged.
+Don’t make the mistake of getting so wrapped up in wedding plans that you forget to plan your marriage.

 Premarital Questions to Ask Before Getting Married

 All good marriages requires preparation.
 No matter how great your fiance or love relationship is (or how gorgeous your diamond engagement ring), there are a few things you need to discuss and even negotiate before you get married.

 These questions will get you started…

 Am I a spender or saver – and what’s my fiance?
 Are we comfortable spending money on the same things (such as organic food), or do we argue about money on dates or vacations?
 Another important premarital question about money: Will we have joint or separate accounts, and who will pay the bills?

 Are we in debt?
 What are our plans for getting out of debt, and do we have retirement goals?
 Have we taken a money management course for engaged couples?
 Who’s responsible for our financial investments?